-I’m reposting the Monday newsletter on the site because I believe it’s important.
-It’s an effort to cut through a lot of the confusion and bullshit out there with regards to the current pandemic.
+I’m reposting a Mindf*ck Monday newsletter from April 27, 2020 (i.e. when COVID-19 was beginning to fuck us up big time) because I believe it’s important.
+It’s an effort to cut through a lot of the confusion and bullshit out there with regards to the coronavirus pandemic.
 Things have gotten contentious around the world with a lot of blaming, arguing, and finger-pointing going on.
 So, I’d like to use this as an opportunity to dispel anyone’s sense of certainty about, well, anything.

 Let’s dive right in.

 No One Has Any Idea What the Fuck Is Happening or What We Should Do About It